devsarahgeo/Olist-Ecommerce-GTM-Analysis/README.md

 ## 🧭 Executive Summary
 <p>
-A friend who works as a manager at <b>Olist</b> shared their marketplace data with me. <b>I noticed</b> inconsistencies and gaps in order volumes, high cancellation rates, and unclear patterns in repeat buyers, which made it difficult to understand marketplace performance.
+When I explored Olist marketplace data, I noticed</b> inconsistencies and gaps in order volumes, high cancellation rates, and unclear patterns in repeat buyers, which made it difficult to understand marketplace performance.

 To address this, I analyzed the data focusing on GMV (Gross Merchandise Value), order volume, cancellations, and repeat buyers.
 This analysis highlights top-performing sellers, revenue-driving product categories, and patterns in customer behavior, providing actionable insights to guide business decisions and improve operational efficiency.

-Pre-2019 (i.e 2016-2018) data was intentionally used to establish a stable baseline, free from pandemic-era distortions, to analyze core marketplace mechanics.
+Pre-2019 (i.e 2016-2018) Olist actual data was intentionally used to establish a stable baseline, free from pandemic-era distortions, to analyze core marketplace mechanics.
 </p>

 ---